Ivan Pedersen: Laban and international success

 In 1982, with the help of record label EMI, Pedersen and another Danish singer, Lecia Jønsson, formed Laban.
 Laban was formed after producer Cai Leitner heard Ricchi e Poveri's "Sarà perché ti amo" and thought it had the potential to be a hit single in Denmark.
 Leitner requested Pedersen to write Danish lyrics for a Danish version, which would be recorded in November 1981 as a duo between Pedersen and Jønsson.
 The song was called "Hvor ska' vi sove i nat?" ("Where Are We Going to Sleep Tonight?"), and it was released in March 1982.
 The song was a huge hit in Denmark and has sold over a million copies to date.
 Laban continued finding great success in Denmark and in other European countries, with their first three albums reaching Platinum status in Denmark.

 In 1986, Laban expanded into international releases after Laban 4 with an English LP called Caught by Surprise that consisted of English versions of songs from prior releases.
 One of the songs on Caught by Surprise was "Love in Siberia," an English version of "Kold som is," a single that went to #4 in Denmark the previous year.
 It was requested that a song be written for Laban that could achieve the same success as Laura Branigan's "Self Control," so Pedersen wrote the song in inspiration of Branigan's hit single.
 "Love in Siberia" broke into the American charts, peaking at #88 on the Billboard Hot 100 in November 1986, as well as subsequently reaching #38 on the U.S. Dance Chart and #47 on the Cash Box chart in early 1987.
-"Love in Siberia" became Laban's biggest hit, also achieving the duo popularity across Europe.
+"Love in Siberia" became Laban's biggest hit, also achieving the duo's popularity across Europe.

 Laban would release their second and final English album, Roulette, in August 1987.
 Four singles were released, including "Prisoner of the Night," a cover of "Dein Ist Mein Ganzes Herz" by Heinz Rudolf Kunze, but Roulette and its singles failed to achieve the same level of international success as prior releases.
 Laban's popularity was fading by the latter part of 1987, and record sales in their native Denmark had stagnated.
 In the summer of 1988, after a tour for Laban 5 in Sweden, Laban split up following fading popularity and disagreements of the group's future.